 If you are a financial aid recipient and have a balance due to the University, the amount and payment deadline will appear on the statement of account the University will mail to you at your permanent address.
 All students are responsible for paying any balance due by the published deadlines even if a statement of account is not received.
 Account information is available at http://paws.usouthal.edu ENTER SECURE AREA or at the Office of Student Accounting, Room 1300, Meisler Hall.
 For more information, please contact the Student Accounting Office.

-5. When is rent due?The full amount for tuition, housing room, and meal plan is due by the 5th day of classes each semester.
+5. When is rent due?The full amount for tuition, housing room, and meal plan is typically due by the 3rd business day of the week prior to classes each semester.
 To learn the exact day this will fall, please visit USA's Academic Calendar.

-7. How much does it cost to apply for Housing?All Residence Hall Contracts must be accompanied by a $150.00 housing prepayment.
-An original Residence Hall Contract and prepayment must be submitted together regardless of the method the contract was submitted (online, mail, etc.).
+7. How much does it cost to apply for Housing?All Housing Contracts must be accompanied by a $150.00 housing prepayment.
+An original Housing Contract and prepayment must be submitted together regardless of the method the contract was submitted (online, mail, etc.).
 This prepayment will be applied to the cost of your room for the contract term's first semester.

 8. How do I cancel my Housing contract?
 How much does it cost?Please see our Cancellations & Withdrawals page for complete details.